 Starting from the BiH Constitution, human rights are also defined in constitutions of both entities of Bosnia and Herzegovina (of the Federation of BiH and Republika Srpska), but in the Statute of Brčko District of Bosnia and Herzegovina as well and in constitutions of 10 cantons in the Federation of BiH.
 Republika Srpska Constitution, however, unlike the above-mentioned, does not touch upon international standards for the protection of human rights or the Ombudsman institution.
-If we take into consideration the existing framework, it can be said that citizens of Bosnia and Herzegovina enjoy the greatest human rights protection standards, at least in theory.
-The system of human rights protection in Bosnia and Herzegovina also has institutional framework where the following institutions represent exclusive human rights protectors:
+If we take into consideration the existing framework, it can be said that citizens of Bosnia and Herzegovina enjoy the greatest human rights protection in Bosnia and Herzegovina also has institutional framework where the following institutions represent exclusive human rights protectors: